 Just remember, not everything can be sold on Etsy.
-Only handmade items, crafting supplies, or vintage (20+ years or older) can be listed on their website.
-You can sell anything from a dirty sock to a mansion on eBay.
+Only handmade items, crafting supplies, or vintage items (20+ years or older) can be listed on their website.
+You can find almost anything on Etsy: toys, jewelry, personalized gifts, handmade figurines, etc.

 - Once your item sells, Etsy will collect 3.5% of the sale price.

 Both sites offer similar selling options, such as free shipping and ad rates.
 For some reason, Etsy seller seems to have a much higher sale rate from Canada than eBay.
 I’m not sure if it has to do with the fees for Canadians or if it’s because they generally prefer Etsy.

 Keeping a daily budget can help you stay on top of your selling fees.
 If you list on Etsy, you will automatically know that you are being charged per item listed.
 If you operate an eBay store, then make sure to stay within your selling limits to avoid any additional selling insertion fees.

 Conveniently, both offer user-friendly apps to list your items.
 I also frequently use the eBay app to determine a good starting price for most of my items, whether I sell them on eBay or Etsy.